fdrmrc/Polydeal/README.md

 - [ Prof. Luca Heltai](https://sites.google.com/view/luca-heltai) ([@luca-heltai](https://github.com/luca-heltai)), University of Pisa, IT

 Feel free to start a [discussion](https://github.com/fdrmrc/Polydeal/discussions) or open an [issue](https://github.com/fdrmrc/Polydeal/issues), especially if you want to contribute.
-For any other inquiries or special requests, you can directly contact Marco Feder (mfeder@sissa.it).
+For any other inquiries or special requests, you can directly contact mfeder@sissa.it.